PellaPella/PTD-Cheatsheet/reportGuide.md

 - Update the relevant operating system;
 - Update the relevant applications deployed in the {scope}
-• Enforce a strong password policy
+- Enforce a strong password policy-
-• Review the privileges associated with the different user roles
+- Review the privileges associated with the different user roles
-• Remove any unnecessary services and resources
+- Remove any unnecessary services and resources
-• Train users on the CIA principles.
+- Train users on the CIA principles.

 # Methodology